 This life we live is really pretty surreal.

-It’s this big scary and at times, vomit-inducing, roller coaster.
+It’s this big, scary roller coaster.

 Coasting along and feeling so content one moment and then the next, you are on the hill riding up, up, up, chugging along.